Louis Delétraz: 2025: ELMS title Nr. 4, Le Mans subclass win

-As WTR moved to the Cadillac V-Series.R chassis ahead of the 2025 IMSA season, Delétraz and Taylor remained with the #40 crew.
-Joined by Kamui Kobayashi for the 24 Hours of Daytona, the talents of the Japanese racing legend brought the #40 into the lead during the evening.
+As WTR moved to the Cadillac V-Series.R chassis ahead of the 2025 IMSA season, Delétraz and Taylor remained with the No. 40 crew.
+Joined by Kamui Kobayashi for the 24 Hours of Daytona, the talents of the Japanese racing legend brought the No. 40 into the lead during the evening.
 This was undone by a mistake from Delétraz during the eighth hour, as a twitch saw him spin into the turn 2 barrier, after which the car was carried back onto the track and hit by oncoming traffic.
 Delétraz later theorised that a loss of tyre grip caused him to lose control.
 Another crash, this time one caused by one-off teammate Brendon Hartley, caused the team to fall out of contention at Sebring.
+Following three finishes inside the top ten, Delétraz and Taylor finished second at Watkins Glen.
+Three more finishes at the lower end of the top ten left the #40 team ninth in the teams' standings.

+Delétraz returned to AO by TF in ELMS, pairing up with Hyett and 2024 IMSA champion Dane Cameron in the LMP2 Pro-Am class.
+Having fought for victory in Barcelona, Delétraz was relegated to last in class thanks to a mechanical failure.
+The team returned to form with second in class, third overall at Le Castellet, where Delétraz charged past category rival Mathias Beche late in the race.
+Then came Le Mans, where Delétraz qualified third in LMP2 before leading AO by TF to a Pro-Am subclass win.
+Subsequently, a strong fight against the No. 77 Proton Competition at Imola heralded AO by TF's first ELMS victory of the season.
+Despite suffering contact from Rodrigo Sales at the start in Spa, the team recovered to third in class.
+At the second-to-last race in Silverstone, it looked like Delétraz had beaten Algarve Pro Racing's Alex Quinn to victory in a battle in rainy conditions; though when the race was red-flagged, a five-second penalty given to Delétraz for driving standards demoted the Swiss driver to second.
+Nevertheless, Delétraz and his teammates won the Pro-Am title by finishing second in Portimão.
+This extended Delétraz's streak to four ELMS titles in five seasons.